rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 Here are some helpful resources you may look into:

+- [Your UI as a Tree](https://react.dev/learn/understanding-your-ui-as-a-tree) for understanding how to break down your UI into components.
+- [Rendering Lists](https://react.dev/learn/describing-the-ui#rendering-lists) for arrays of data
+- [Adding interactivity with React](https://react.dev/learn/adding-interactivity) for button clicks and form submissions.
 - [React Forms](https://daveceddia.com/react-forms/).
 You may find this helpful in day three when finish design and begin work on functionality.

 ---